GadgetAngel/Voron2.4_My_Build_Log/README.md

-# This is my Build Log Repository for my Voron 2.4 250mm DIY 3D Printer called "QUEEN":
+## This is a Build Log Repository for my Voron 2.4 250mm DIY 3D Printer called "QUEEN":

 This repository contains wiring diagrams, specification sheets, any documentation I use to complete my Voron 2.4 build.
 Designs for the back panel or designs that have aesthetic value.